AndyDavo/Financial-Models/GEN/Readme.txt

 GEN-SQR.xlsx

-This is the file that you used to export to from SQRL when you have made changes to the dashboard files in SQRL
+This is the file that you used to export to from SQRL when you have made changes to the dashboard files in SQRL, you then run the merge macro, which merges the changes made to the SQRL sheets back into GEN.xlsx

-SQR-OBXSQR
+SQR.sqrl

 This is the generic squirrel file